microsoft/cobalt/docs/MANUAL_TESTING_PLAN.md

 1. Install the self-hosted linux agent
     1. [Prerequisites for the linux agent](https://github.com/Microsoft/azure-pipelines-agent/blob/master/docs/start/envlinux.md)
     1. [Configure the Linux agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops)
-    1. Ensure turn on Project > Project Settings > Agent Pools > Default > Security > Pipeline Permissions > "Grant access permission to all pipelines"
+    1. Ensure turn on <Project Name> / Project Settings / Agent Pools / Default / Security / Pipeline Permissions / "Grant access permission to all pipelines"
 1. Configure the self-hosted linux agent
 1. Create a fork of `microsoft/cobalt` (do not alter the public repo with a branch, etc.)
 1. Create a pipeline to point to the fork